aprzygon15/przygonska-portfolio/critique-by-design.md

 <img width="755" height="706" alt="DataWrapperDraft" src="https://github.com/user-attachments/assets/28e04bdd-b927-4b6c-9ab4-d2c084e81d4c" />
 Ultimately, I walked into class with a draft I wasn't 100% in love with, but I knew exactly which elements were falling short and what needed to change in the next iteration.

-## Step four: Test the solution
+## Test the solution

 - "Is there anything that is too redundant in my graph?"

   Peer 1: Felt that including the Age category was redundant and could be removed.

   Peer 2: Agreed that Age was redundant and didn't add much value to the story.

   Peer 3: Thought Age was interesting and suggested it didn't hurt to keeping it in.

 - "What should the order of the colors/columns be?"

   Peer 1: Recommended ordering from Green (Correct) $\rightarrow$ Gray (Uncertain) $\rightarrow$ Red (Incorrect).

   Peer 2: Agreed that Green should come first, followed by Gray, then Red.

   Peer 3: Initially leaned toward putting Red first, but eventually agreed that leading with Green created a better flow.

 - "Is the title too poignant or overly focused on just one category?"

   Peer 1: Loved the title, calling it catchy, and suggested moving Education to the top of the chart to align with it.

   Peer 2: Agreed the title worked really well, and noted that the data labels should show percentage signs (%).

   Peer 3: Thought the title was strong and that the overall draft was in great shape.

 The first question about redundancy showed me something that I didn't see, so I had to go back and re-evaluate if age was something that was actually necessary in showing this graph.
 Between deciding to drop Age, needing to reorder the categories to match my title, and wanting  percentage signs on my bar labels, Datawrapper's limitations became overwhelming.
 Hearing this feedback put the nail in the coffin *wop wop wooOOoop* that I needed to give up on Datawrapper and move on to Tableau.

-## Step five: Build the Solution
+## Build the Solution

 Before committing to the final small-multiples bar chart, I wanted to test all feedback from my critique session.
 One group member had recommended redoing the entire visualization into pie charts.
 I experimented with a pie chart layout in Tableau, but I quickly realized it made comparative analysis much worse.
 Comparing angles and slices across eight different demographic groups and three response categories created extreme visual clutter.
 It confirmed my intuition that horizontal bar charts anchored to a shared baseline were the best choice for fast, accurate reading.